jonkun/LazyLinks/Readme.md

 *LazyLinks* is web automation tool for Firefox browser using Greasemonkey and iMacros addons.

 ## Objectives
-- To make 'one click solution' to fill web page forms and perform actions - LazyLinks
+- To make 'one click solution' which will do frequently performing actions, like fill forms, navigation ant other actions.
-- To work on current browser session.
+- To execute scripts on current browser session.
 User don't need to start antoher browser or third party software (like selenium server).
 - Easy to read and maintain scripts. iMacros scripts syntax is complext and it is hard to read, so using LazyLinks API you can wrap iMacros scripts to javascript syntax.
-Example.: two same scripts: [using javascript](./LLScripts/Google.js) and [using iMacros](./LLScripts/Google.iim).
+Example.: two same scripts: [using javascript](./Samplesn/Google.js) and [using iMacros](./Samplesn/Google.iim).
 - Self script update.
 User don't need checkout new version of scripts when scripts are updated, because LazyLinks Player downloads script from (local or remote) repository before script execution.

 ## How to Install